billvb/billvb.github.io/resume.md

 *2008 &mdash; Present:* Research, develop, and integrate novel technologies into NASA space missions, including for purposes of autonomy/safety, networking, and cyber security.

 Currently serving as the software team lead on a product for air traffic control to ensure manned and unmanned aircraft (drones) operate safely together in the national airspace.
-The involves researching inference engines and corresponding approaches to formal verification, developing high-quality, high-reliability software for the safety-critical environment, and bringing the product to operational capacity for air traffic control and flight test managers.
+This involves researching inference engines and corresponding approaches to formal verification, developing high-quality, high-reliability software for the safety-critical environment, and bringing the product to operational capacity for air traffic control and flight test managers.

 Other ongoing efforts involve advocating for APL's mission-independent spacecraft flight software - specifically to demonstrate its enterprise value and suitability for "operationalizing" off-the-shelf UAV/drone fleets and missions.